Sponsored Search, Market Equilibria, and the Hungarian Method: Preliminaries

-We define an {\em alternating path} is a sequence of edges in $\tilde{F}_p$ that alternates between matched and unmatched edges.
+We define an {\em alternating path} as a sequence of edges in $\tilde{F}_p$ that alternates between matched and unmatched edges.
 We require that all but the last item on the path are non-dummy items.
 The last item can (but does not have to) be the dummy item.
 A tree in the feasible first choice graph $\tilde{G}_p$ is an {\em alternating tree} rooted at bidder $i$ if all paths from its root to a leaf are alternating paths that either end with the dummy item, an unmatched item, or a bidder whose feasible first choice items are all contained in the tree.
-We say that an alternating tree with root $i$ is {\em maximal} if it is the largest such tree.
-See Figure~\ref{fig:alttree} for an example.
+We say that an alternating tree with root $i$ is {\em maximal} if it cannot be extended.